YO-Corp/Yo.Validator/CONTRIBUTING.md

 - Release notes for significant contributions
 - Project documentation where applicable

-Thank you for helping make the YOMLM Network Validator better! 🎉
+Thank you for helping make the YO Network Validator better! 🎉